 Is XTRF system GDPR ready?

-XTRF 8 will be fully prepared for GDPR, thus allowing your company to meet the new legal requirements.
-The provisions of the regulation will be applied by the following functionalities:
+XTRF (version 8 and newer) allows your company to meet the new legal requirements.
+The provisions of the regulation are applied by the following functionalities:

 Accessing and correcting personal data by Clients and Vendors via the Client Portal and the Vendor Portal.